FlagOpen/FlagEmbedding/examples/finetune/README.md

 Besides the negatives in this group, the in-batch negatives also will be used in fine-tuning.
 - `negatives_cross_device`: share the negatives across all GPUs.
 This argument will extend the number of negatives.
 - `learning_rate`: select a appropriate for your model.
 Recommend 1e-5/2e-5/3e-5 for large/base/small-scale.
+- `temperature`: the similarity will be `simi = simi/temperature` before using them to compute loss.
+A higher temperature can reduce the value of similarity between texts in downstream tasks.

 More training arguments please refer to [transformers.TrainingArguments](https://huggingface.co/docs/transformers/main_classes/trainer#transformers.TrainingArguments)